 The toddler merely ducked his gaze.
 Head hung low, the young boy had yet to release a single sound.

 Eyes watering, the guardsman released some warped approximation of a chuckle.
-"What I wouldn't give for that kind of fortitude."
+"What I wouldn't give for that kind of mettle."

 Straightening himself out, Fergal retrieved his claymore, wielding the greatsword with the greatest of ease.
-Brenda, meanwhile, lifted her son before holding him against her chest.
-Having created that which rested in her hands as well as her husband's, she proved that she was not without her own strength.
+Brenda, meanwhile, lifted her son before holding him close against her chest.
+Having created that which rested in her hands as well as her husband's, she was not without her own strength.
 And together, Fergal and Brenda left their home behind, running side by side down the streets of Cadbridge.

 With each passing moment, the sounds of calamity grew more and more intense.
 Bellowing shouts.
 Harrowing screams.
 Cracks like thunder in the distance.
 But never did the husband and wife err in their step.
 Having protected the city for more than half of his young life, Fergal navigated the unmarked pathways, eyes darting to every corner, the flat of his blade resting against his shoulder.
 And right at his side, Brenda kept pace, arms still wrapped around young Conall, bare feet pattering across the dirt.